is273/iscafe-portfolio/REST-and-SOAP.md

 Both protocols accomplish the same goal while each provides its own benefits.

 ## When to use REST
-REST, an architectural style, uses standard HTTP in order to submit a request.
-Along with utilizing HTTP, the following are some of the benefits REST offers:
+REST, an architectural style, uses standard HTTP to submit a request.
+Along with using HTTP, the following are some of the benefits REST offers:
 - REST supports the use of a range of data formats like HTML, JSON, XML, and plain text.
 - REST systems are stateless, using less bandwidth to perform at high levels.
 - REST systems are cacheable, allowing websites to collect information temporarily.
 - REST can use any protocol, including SOAP.

 ## When to use SOAP
-SOAP, a messaging protocol, was built to allow programs to exchange data with different programs and languages.
+SOAP, a messaging protocol, allows programs to exchange data with different programs and languages.
 The following are some reasons to use SOAP:
-- SOAP is designed to be extendable, allowing Web Service standards to be added.
+- SOAP is extendable, allowing Web Service standards to be added.
 - SOAP systems can become stateful, storing a client’s information for future requests.
 - SOAP features built-in error handling.
 - SOAP does not rely on HTTP to handle all requests.
-SOAP can utilize SMTP and TCP to send messages.
+SOAP can use Simple Mail Transfer Protocol and Transmission Control Protocol to send messages.

 ## Which one to use
 Both REST and SOAP, while different, are able to accomplish similar results.
 The following table summarizes the differences between REST and SOAP: